ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

   },
 ```

 from this point on we can use Tailwind in any way we want.
-First we have to add it to our project by modifying our `.csproj` file.
+First, we have to add it to our project by modifying our `.csproj` file.

 `yourAwesomeProject.csproj`
 ```xml